 In your form, simply create an additional field of the Checkbox fieldtype, and set it to be required.
 It's important however, that the following is adhered to:

 - The checkbox needs to be clearly labelled and easy to understand.
 A good example would be something like:

 I consent to Company Name collecting and storing my data from this form.

 - The consent needs to be separate and cannot be bundled with other consent, terms and conditions, notices, etc.

 - The checkbox must be a positive opt-in, and cannot be pre-checked by default.

 - Set the checkbox to be required so that the form cannot submit without consent being given.

-If you'd like to add additional disclaimer information above or below the checkbox, you can do this by using an HTML Block that is a special fieldtype available inside Composer.
+If you'd like to add additional disclaimer information above or below the checkbox, you can do this by using an HTML Block that is a special fieldtype available inside the Form Builder.